eclipse-sensinact/org.eclipse.sensinact.gateway/docs/southbound/device-factory/tuto-parser.md

 }
 ```

+The device factory configuration format is described [here](./core.md#device-factory-configuration).

-With those configurations, the parser will be called by the device factory core each time the MQTT device factory will receive a notification.
+With those configurations, the parser will be called by the device factory core each time the MQTT device factory will receive a notification from the MQTT client.

-### Sample payloads
+### Description of the expected behavior

 1. Consider the MQTT client receive the following payload:
    ```json